The Song That Doesn't End: Notable appearances and recordings

 The song has been adopted as an unofficial anthem by disparate groups.
 The Discordian organization (or disorganization) known as POEE has listed the song in their material with claims that it was written by a member, while fans of the rock band Styx adopted a variation, "The Tour That Never Ends", to describe Styx's 400-plus date tour in the late 1990s in support of their album Brave New World.

 A series of Canadian Motrin pain reliever ads featured kids singing the song in the back of a car, during a traffic jam, while eating chocolate-covered coffee beans.

+In the Annoying Orange it appeared in episode "Monster Burger 2", Orange singing it at the beginning, but it's suddenly rips of as he sees the burger.

-In the Annoying Orange episode "A Loud Place", Orange and his friends are singing the song at the beginning of the episode while in a band rehearsing.
+Also, in the Annoying Orange it appeared episode "A Loud Place", Orange and his friends are singing the song at the beginning of the episode while in a band rehearsing.

 In season 2 episode 10 of Good Girls, Annie Marks sings the version of the song with the lyrics "This is the song that never ends".

 In an episode of Smart Guy, Yvette and Moe sing a version of this song to annoy a man while trying to win a car in a competition to see who can stay in the car the longest.

 Jordan Raskopoulos (formerly of Axis of Awesome) sang a 5 hour 31 minute version (viewable on YouTube) and raised "a bunch of cash" for LGBTQIA+ youth organisation Twenty10.

+A version of this song is sung in the episode "Puppet Bride" of My Life as a Teenage Robot in an attempt to torment Norma Wakeman.
+She is rescued by X-J9, prompting her response "Well, what do you know, the song DOES end."